-A. Access: Access to the incoming FLIR Data shall be limited exclusively to City employees with a Need To Know.
-Other than FLIR Staff, any sworn or non-sworn personnel without a direct role in investigating, auditing, or responding to an incident will not be permitted access to the incoming FLIR Data.
+A. Access: Access to the incoming FLIR Data shall be limited exclusively to City employees and elected officials with a Need To Know.
+Other than FLIR Staff, any sworn or non-sworn

 B. Data Sharing: The above restriction on access to FLIR Data in Section VI.A does not prohibit the Oakland Police Department from communicating critical information obtained or derived from the FLIR Data, such as a fleeing suspect's location, to outside agencies assisting in the immediate apprehension of a fleeing suspect who is not inside a private residence.